wiggywombathead/hermes/meetings.md

 - Regarding this second point, Matthias suggested looking at Yahoo's "Predictalot" program, which was a program on which to host prediction markets.
-These allow users to bid on outcomes of various evetns, e.g. the winner of the presidential election, and combines them.
+These allow users to bid on outcomes of various events, e.g. the winner of the presidential election, and combines them.
 Hence this is (at least superficially) related to combinatorial auctions.
 Since people are betting their money, they also give an indication as to how people "really